apache/nuttx/configs/sama5d3x-ek/README.txt

           volume when it is removed.
 But those callbacks are not used in this configuration.

-    10) Support the USB full-speed OHCI host driver can be enabled by change the NuttX configuration file as follows:
+    10) Support the USB full-speed OHCI host driver can be enabled by changing the NuttX configuration file as follows:

         System Type -> ATSAMA5 Peripheral Support